 When we get there, I kiss her goodbye and watch as she disappears in the crowd.
 I stand still for a while, next to the soldiers with guns.
 They tell me to move along as the children rush past us on their way to class.
 I can’t help but think that their limbs are like pieces of a puzzle, fitting perfectly into the nooks and crannies and sockets of their bodies, like cogs on a clock.
 Take one out and everything stops.
 A man comes up to me and tells me that I scare the kids, that I should go.
 I take to the streets and try to find my way home.

 The sidewalks and avenues multiply in front of me.
 People wear masks to avoid the pollution, ignoring the stretched hands of beggars while helicopters fly overhead and army trucks patrol the streets.
 The sounds pick and prod at my brain like splinters.
 To my side, an ambulance with spinning red lights stuck in traffic.
-The irritated cadence of its siren sends my thoughts spiralling into long lost memories.
+The irritated cadence of its siren sends my thoughts spiralling into the past.

 The night before the first attacks I was busy with work.
 Amy sat on the carpet looking vaguely disappointed at my lack of enthusiasm for her shenanigans.
 My husband was cooking dinner; I still remember the smell of his signature stew percolating throughout the house.
 Jake was going to take her to school the next day.
 He asked me offhandedly if they should take the subway or walk.
 It might rain, I said.

 Those three little words turn the noise into more than I can bear.
 I cover my ears and cower in broad daylight as swarms of people converge on me; their hands grab at my face, pushing and pulling my body from side to side.
 My throat lets out a suppressed wail that builds as random images come to me, summer picnics mixed with flesh and bones underneath thin white sheets.
 I’m not really here, I whisper to myself over and over again.